Health insurance takes another hit with Molina Healthcare

 Global

-This composite rating is the result of an average of the rankings based on the following ratings: Fundamentals (Composite), Valuation (Composite), Financial Estimates Revisions (Composite), Consensus (Composite), and Visibility (Composite).
-The company must be covered by at least 4 of these 5 ratings for the calculation to be performed.
+This composite rating is the result of an average of the rankings based on the following ratings: Fundamentals (Composite), Valuation (Composite), Financial Estimates Revisions (Composite), Consensus (Composite) and Visibility (Composite).
+The company must be covered by at least 4 of these 5 ratings for the calculation to be carried out.
 We recommend that you carefully review the associated descriptions.

 Quality